Hafiz-sustswe/shanto-swe029.github.io/programmingnotes/string/storelargenumbers.md

 So, here we go!
 But **what is the largest number we can store in a string?**
 - A string can store around 10^7 characters (varies from version to version of the language).
 So you can store a 10^7 digit number in a string!
 Can you imagine the number which has 10^7 digits!
-Like the biggest number you can store is 999......999 (10^7 nines!).
-So string is very much helpful for storing very much large numbers while using long long / unsigned long long, you can use upto 18 digit numbers.
+Like the biggest number you can store is **999......999 (10^7 nines!)**.
+So string is very much helpful for storing very much large numbers while using `long long` / `unsigned long long`, you can use upto 18 digit numbers.
 <br>

 ### How many digits are there in a number?